Jump to content

 “I have finished the project I told you about.
 We’re going to be rich, Mina.
 You wait.
 I’ll buy you anything you want.”

-“I think I’ve heard that before,” Mina said, he could hear water running at her end of the line.
+“I think I’ve heard that before,” Mina said.
+Hyun could hear water running at her end of the line.
 “Mina, I’ll get you a car for your twenty-first birthday.”
 She mimicked his voice.
 “Oppa, I’m twenty-two now.
 I have yet to see the car.”

 The dungeon he called an office was quiet.
-He worked with four other programmers in the basement at Arocom Industries; they were all gone for the day.
+He worked with four other programmers in the basement at Arocom Industries.
+His coworkers were all gone for the day.
 His job was to debug security software sent by the elitist software programmers on the sixth floor of the building.
-He’d worked for Arocom three years now.
+He had worked for Arocom for three years now.
 It was time to climb up out of the basement.
-The program he’d written would guarantee him a place above those sixth floor bastards.
+The program he had written would guarantee him a place above those sixth-floor bastards.
 He could feel it.

 Pouring dark sludge into his mug, he added enough sugar to soak the coffee and took a sip.
-Hyun grimaced at the bittersweet taste and dreamed of the espresso machine he’d seen on the sixth floor.
-He’d seen it on a rare visit up there.
+Hyun grimaced at the bittersweet taste and dreamed of the espresso machine on the sixth floor.
+He had seen it on a rare visit up there.
 He was so going to insist on one in his new office.

 Mina was his only family.
-She was three years younger than him.
-Their parents had died six years ago and he’d become her guardian at nineteen.
+She was three years younger.
+Their parents died six years ago, and he became her guardian at nineteen.

 Hyun returned to his messy desk and picked up his phone.